Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 The inner bark of the Butternut tree or root can bring relief by softening the stool.
 When taking in tincture form, 20 to 30 drops should be given three times a day for two weeks.
 Start out with low doses.
 (Butternut is also used to expel worms.)

 Peony root ointment applied externally can often heal hemorrhoids.
 For best results, use ointment along with peony suppositories.
 Other ointments to try include comfrey, horse chestnut, witch hazel, pilewort, or yarrow.

 Some people find that taking two tablespoons of cider vinegar with honey each morning helps speed the healing process.
 Applications of papaya or diluted lemon juice can relieve itching.
 Aloe vera and mullein can soothe and promote healing.
 Others rely on butcher's broom, ginkgo biloba, St. John's wort, calendula, slippery elm, nettle, elderberry, yellowroot / myrrh, garlic / comfrey, or white oat bark / yarrow combinations.
-These herbs can be dried, mixed into 100% pure cocoa butter, rolled into the appropriate shape, cooled (and hardened) in the refrigerator, and used as effective suppositories.
+These herbs can be dried, crumbled or ground, mixed into 100% pure cocoa butter or coconut oil, rolled into the appropriate bulllet shape, cooled (and hardened) in the refrigerator, and used as effective suppositories.

 Studies have shown that straining can cause reoccurring hemorrhoids.
 Try putting feet up on a low foot stool while sitting at the toilet.
 This simple act can bring great results.
 Cold packs and herbal compresses can also help relieve external hemorrhoids.